Seya (film)

 Seya (සේයා) is a 2018 Sri Lankan Sinhala horror film written and directed by Kalyana Chandrasekara and co-produced by A. Parister and Tharanga Athuraliya for Niro Films.
-It stars an all-female cast of 36 actresses, including, Udari Perera, Dilhani Ekanayake and Menik Wijewardena in lead role along with Deepani Silva, Vishaka Siriwardena and Gayathri Dias.
+It stars an all-female cast of 36 actresses, including, Udari Perera, Dilhani Ekanayake and Menik Wijewardena in lead role along with Deepani Silva, Vishaka Siriwardana and Gayathri Dias.
 Music composed by Sarath Wickrama.
-This is Sri Lanka's first all-female featuring movie.
+It is the first Sri Lankan film with an all-female cast.
 It is the 1299th Sri Lankan film in the Sinhala cinema.

 The film has been shot around Matale and Riverston areas.
-It is the first Sri Lankan film with an all-female cast.

 Plot

 At the beginning of the film, it shows a girl placing a flower bouquet on a grave.
 One lady there, (I.P.Waruni) recalls her past and the film continues...

 The film follows a story of a troupe of girls who are on an adventure to unearth the truth behind the death of a young girl called Krishani Mendis (fictional character) in the cold hill country.

-The murderer is Nimesha, the elder sister of Nirasha(Udari) who is one of the girls who meet the spirit of Krishani in human form when they go to make a film in the hill country.
+The murderer is Nimesha, the elder sister of Nirasha (Udari) who is one of the girls who meet the spirit of Krishani in human form when they go to make a film in the hill country.
 Krishanthi calls herself Maduka, which isn't her real name.

 The girls meet Maduka on their way to the villa where they stay on the days of shooting their film.
 Maduka tells them that her vehicle has broken down.
 The girls invite her to join them.
 They have a great time there.
 Sometimes they make the housekeeper annoyed.
 Nirasha writes the stript for their story.
 One night, the spirit of Krishani takes over Nirasha's body.

 One of the girls gets injured in shooting the film so Maduka is asked to act instead of her.
 When they come home, they watch the film they made and admire Maduka's acting.

 Meanwhile, one of the girls finds a newspaper advertisement that says it's a year since a person called Krishani Mendis had died.
 She notices that the picture in the advertisement is similar to Madukha's.
 She is horrified, and tells the other girls about this.